TODO: Revisit and see if this page is exactly needed? A lot of this looks redundant.

 Other useful pages for new players:

 - Memory search - How to find interesting values in the RAM and use them to your advantage.
-This page has several sets of useful addresses and allows you to download them as .wch files for the supported emulators or contribute your own.
+Many games have useful addresses that can be downloaded as .wch files for the supported emulators.
+And you can contribute your own.

 - Input file editing - How to edit early parts of the movie without destroying what comes after that (does not always work, though).